ivan-kolmychek/ivan-kolmychek.github.io/_posts/2017-01-07-beneift-from-docker-without-dockerizing-app.markdown

 # P.S.

-As always, I would be glad to get your [feedback](about-feedback) about this post.
+As always, I would be glad to get your [feedback][about-feedback] about this post.

 [github-services]: https://github.com/ivan-kolmychek/services